astitvsingh/nodejs-project-template/docs/PROJECT_STRUCTURE.md

 This directory contains configuration files related to GitHub.
 These include templates for commit messages, issues, and pull requests, which help maintain consistency and provide clear guidelines for contributors.

-- ### /COMMIT_TEMPLATE/
+### /COMMIT_TEMPLATE/

 Contains templates for standardized commit messages to ensure that commit history is clean and informative.

 - **_commit_template.md_**: Defines the format for commit messages to promote consistency across commits.

+### /ISSUE_TEMPLATE/

-- **/ISSUE_TEMPLATE/**: Includes templates for creating issues on GitHub.
+Includes templates for creating issues on GitHub.
 These templates help users provide detailed information when reporting bugs or requesting features.

-  - bug_report_form.yml: A YAML file defining the structure of the bug report form.
+- **_bug_report_form.yml_**: A YAML file defining the structure of the bug report form.

 - bug_report_template.md: A markdown template for reporting bugs.

 - feature_request_template.md: A markdown template for requesting new features.

 - /PULL_REQUEST_TEMPLATE/: Contains templates for pull requests to ensure that contributors provide all necessary information and follow best practices.